jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As one professor of civil engineering at Princeton said to economist Paul Volcker in 2009, "I was up at Yale the other day and they've given up teaching civil engineering.
 There are just two old geezers like me up at Harvard, and once they're gone that'll be it.
 There's hardly an elite university in the United States that pays attention to civil engineering.
 What's the result?
 We hardly know how to build bridges; they tend to fall down."

-The fact is, we have lots of lawyers, bureaucrats, and other people who work to control mortgage rates, or insurance contracts.
+We have many lawyers, bureaucrats, and other people who work to control mortgage rates or insurance contracts.
 Yet, when they vacation, they visit places like the Coliseum or the Pantheon.
 That speaks volumes to what really makes a civilization great.

 Today, we have far too few people who build things.

 This is horrible because we've only started the Internet Age, and should be transforming society from top to bottom with modern technologies.

-Do evolve again, we need to erase the Death Star, and click a new philosophy.

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/ChiefGleamingDamselfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Even genius billionaires can't reverse the tide of our stagnation and decline.
 Credit: [JRE](https://www.youtube.com/watch?v=1v--NMCwXqw).
 [Reader Mode.](https://gfycat.com/ifr/ChiefGleamingDamselfly)_

 ## Click

+Do evolve again, we need to erase the Death Star, and click a new philosophy.

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We all must wait for a connection.